 Assurance of business continuity is essential to most business acquisitions, and for small to mid-size companies, this often translates to retaining key employees.
 This blog looks at using a simple tool, called a stay bonus or retention bonus, to keep your key people on board through a sale or merger of your company.

 Bonuses are commonly used in business to reward employees for performance, such as hitting a sales target, implementing a new system, or boosting manufacturing productivity.
 Bonuses can also be used to incentivize a key employee to stay with your company for a specified period of time after a sale or merger.

 How much are we talking about here?

 Stay bonus amounts are customarily based on the key person’s annual compensation, determined in accordance with the risk and effect of losing them.
 According to Mercer’s Survey of M&A Retention and Transaction Programs, median stay bonuses paid by U.S. companies range from 25 to 95 percent of base salary depending on the position (see graphic).
 The way we see this at Exit Strategies is that the stay bonus amount has to be personally meaningful to the key employee.
-In most of our deals this number is between half and two-thirds of a person’s annual compensation.
+In many of our deals this number is half to two-thirds of a person’s annual compensation.

 But isn’t retention a buyer’s concern?

 Remember that what gives your business value is the expectation of future earnings, adjusted for risk.
 As you reduce risk for buyers, your business value and probable selling price go up.
 From a buyer perspective, the cost of acquiring a business is more than just the purchase price.
 Other line items on their investment ledger include, for example, legal and professional transaction fees, loan fees and other closing costs, working capital injection (if you retain cash or AR) and any extra compensation paid to employees to ensure their continued employment and performance.